 3D printing, also known as additive manufacturing, is one of the newest and fastest-developing manufacturing technologies in the world.
 It opens up new avenues in the design and production of rapid prototypes, production parts, tooling, and much more.

 With over a decade of trailblazing experience, we provide one of the industry’s most comprehensive selections of metal and plastic 3D printing technologies and materials for any application, whether small or large, simple or complex, prototype or production.
 Our experts work closely with your team on everything from identifying and evaluating 3D printing candidates to exploring design improvements and cost savings.

 3D printing is a revolutionary technology that is changing manufacturing forever.
-It has several advantages that can benefit the shipbuilding and maritime industry, leading to higher-quality parts, shorter lead times, and lower costs.
+It has several advantages that can benefit the oil and gas industry, leading to higher-quality parts, shorter lead times, and lower costs.
 Most of the benefits of 3D printing come from the significantly expanded design freedom that it allows for, which makes highly customized parts with unusual geometries and features that were previously very difficult to manufacture (or even impossible) a reality.

 Build size: 4 x 5 x 7 feet (1.2 x 1.5 x 2.1 m)

 Direct metal laser sintering is a 3D printing technology that uses a laser to sinter metal powder into a solid structure, allowing for the production of complex shapes and geometries with high accuracy and repeatability.
 It has a wide range of applications in the oil and gas industry, including prototyping and production parts.

 Build size: 10 x 10 x 10 inches (25.4 x 25.4 x 25.4 cm)